Anomalous scaling in an age-dependent branching model: Introduction

+Tree structures appear in a variety of contexts ranging from river networks \cite{RodriguezIturbe1997} and blood vessels \cite{West1997} to directed polymers \cite{HalpinHealy1995,Brunet2008} or computer file systems \cite{Klemm2005,Klemm2006,Geipel2009}.
+Evolutionary histories and genealogies are naturally represented as trees.
+Each branching point represents an ancestral relationship in a population or an event of diversification on sets of languages \cite{Gray2003}, species \cite{Derrida1999,Serva2005,Herrada2008,Herrada2011,Brunet2013} or socio-cultural innovations \cite{Sood2010}.
+Based on genetic information, modern computational biology has inferred thousands of trees, so-called phylogenies \cite{FELSENSTEINInferringPhylo2003}, depicting the evolutionary relationships between sets of species, from bacteria to mammals \cite{Sanderson1994}.
+The {\em shapes} of the collected phylogenies and of related evolutionary trees \cite{Whelan06} share statistical properties not observed in trees generated by standard branching models \cite{Harris1963,Simkin2011,Pinelis2003}.
+It has been a long-standing and fundamental question in evolutionary biology to identify which processes accurately describe the observed tree shapes and thus may serve as models of biological evolution \cite{BLUMWhichRandomProcess2006,Jones2011}.

-Reconstruction of phylogenies is instrumental for an understanding of the driving forces of evolution that have led to the diversity of living organisms.
-Hypotheses about the dynamical rules of speciation and extinction governing all evolutionary processes may come under scrutiny with large collections of phylogenetic trees available nowadays \citep{Sanderson1994,whelan06}.
-A suitable starting point and null hypothesis is the Equal Rate Markov (ERM) process suggesting that species undergo further speciation at a constant homogeneous rate, independently of previous events and other species present.
-The resulting topology of the growing tree, which is equivalent to the one produced by the Yule model \citep{Yule1925}, tends to generate compact and nearly {\em balanced} tree shapes, where {\em shape} denotes the simple rooted tree without branch lengths nor node labels \citep{MOOERSandHEARDReviewPhyloTreeShape1997}.
-When comparing with the shape of observed trees above a certain moderate size, however, the ERM hypothesis can be rejected, as most real phylogenetic trees are significantly less balanced than those generated by the ERM and Yule models \citep{Herrada2008}. {\em Imbalance} refers to an uneven distribution of the number of taxa (tips) between left and right branches of a tree or subtree.
+A suitable starting point and null hypothesis is the Equal Rate Markov (ERM) process, which assumes that species speciate at a constant homogeneous rate, independently of previous events and of other species present.
+More specifically, starting from a single tip (root), at each discrete time step a tip $i$ is chosen uniformly at random and two new tips are attached to $i$, increasing the number of tips by 1.
+The procedure has a direct interpretation for macroevolution as a sequence of speciation events, where the chosen species $i$ is the latest common ancestor of two new species.
+The resulting topology of the growing tree, which is equivalent to the one produced by the Yule model \cite{Yule1925}, tends to generate compact and nearly {\em balanced} tree shapes.
+Balance refers to an even distribution of the number of nodes in the subtrees arising from the branches created at each speciation point.
+However, when comparing with the shape of large collections of observed phylogenetic trees available nowadays (e.g. \cite{Sanderson1994,Whelan06,Pompei2012}), the ERM hypothesis can be rejected, as most real phylogenetic trees are significantly less balanced than those generated by the ERM and Yule models \cite{BLUMWhichRandomProcess2006,Pompei2012,Herrada2008,Jones2011}.